toyota-m2k/bind-it/README.md

 }
 ```

-### Command

-`Command` class provides a mechanism of event listener which can bind to `View.OnClickListener' and/or `TextView.OnEditorActionListener` in IDisposable manner.
-It is possible to prepare a Command instance with a handler by it's constructor or `bind()` method, and associate view to it by `connectViewEx()` method separately.
-The bind() and connectViewEx() methods return a `IDisposable` instances and you can `dispose()` them to revoke corresponding listeners
-though they will be revoked automatically when lifecycle over is destroyed.
+## Using Kotlin Flow

+Though our library designed to use with `LiveData`/`MutableLiveData` originally,
+we recently prefer to use `Kotlin Flow` (especially StateFlow/MutableStateFlow) rather than LiveData.
+`StateFlow` can be convert into LiveData with `Flow.asLiveData()` extension function and can be used in `OneWay` bindings.
+And we provide `MutableStateFlow.asMutableLiveData()` extension function to convert `MutableStateFlow` to MutableLiveData for `TwoWay` bindings.
+These converters enable you to use Kotlin Flow with our library.

+## Binder

+In ver.1.x, `Binder` is a simple collection of IDisposable, and dispose all of registered IDisposables with reset() or dispose() methods.
+The `Binder` comes from ver.2 is aware of the lifecycle. `Binder#owner()` method associate a `LifecycleOwner` to the Binder and it will be reset() automatically when the lifecycle owner is destructed.
+Furthermore various extended functions of `Binder` are available, and which offer a simple way to use binding classes.

 ## Utilities

-- Binder

-  This is a simple collection of IDisposable, and dispose all of registered IDisposables with reset() or dispose() methods.

-- Callback
+- `Callback`

   Registering a single callback which will be revoked when the lifecycle owner is destroyed or dispose() method is invoked explicitly.

-- Listeners
+- `Listeners`

   Registering multiple callbacks which will be revoked when the lifecycle owner is destroyed or dispose() method is invoked explicitly.

-- UtLog
+- `UtLog`

   This is an internal logging system to write logs with class and method name.
   You can instantiate UtLog to use this logging system.
   Though it writes logs to LogCat by default, if you want to use other logging system, implement IUtVaLogger interface and put it to the UtLoggerInstance.externalLogger property.

--